zoraizmohammad/academicInsights/README.md

-# **AcademicInsights: A Template Web Extension for Analyzing Student Academic Behavior Online**
+# **AcademicInsights: A Template Web Extension for using NLP and Behavioral Data for EdTech Research**

 ## **Overview**